Marriage (Wales) Act 2010

-The Marriage (Wales) Act 2010 c.6 is an Act of Parliament in the United Kingdom.
+The Marriage (Wales) Act 2010 (c.
+6) is an act of Parliament in the United Kingdom.
 Introduced as a private member's bill by David Rowe-Beddoe, Baron Rowe-Beddoe and sponsored by Alun Michael MP, it received royal assent on 18 March 2010.
-It created the Church in Wales's counterpart to mirror the Church of England Marriage Measure 2008 No. 1 and brought the Church in Wales's marriage regulations into line with those of the Church of England.
+It created the Church in Wales's counterpart to mirror the Church of England Marriage Measure 2008 and brought the Church in Wales's marriage regulations into line with those of the Church of England.

 Background

 The Church in Wales had been disestablished from the Church of England since 1920 following the Welsh Church Act 1914.
 It had the effect of severing the Church in Wales's links with the canon law of the Church of England.
 This meant that any Measures passed by the Church of England no longer had legal force over the Church in Wales.
 Any changes made to the Church in Wales's legal situations must be made via an Act of Parliament, as the Senedd has no jurisdiction over ecclesiastical law or marriage law because those are reserved matters.

 Prior to the Act, when two people wished to marry in Wales, ordinarily, at least one of them would have to live in the parish where they would get married or have attended the parish church for the previous six months.
 The Act allowed couples to use a parent's residency or regular attendance in the specific Church as a valid condition to be married in that parish; or for the church to have been the place where one of the parties to the marriage had been baptised or confirmed; or for the church to have been where a parent or grandparent of one of the parties to the marriage had been married.